EvatsugDnalloR/NotebookApplication/uml_diagrams/use_case_list.md

 `User`
 ### Pre-conditions
 - Application is started
-- There're some operations to undo or redo
+- There are some operations to undo or redo
 ### Post-condition
 The recent operation has been undone or redone.
 ### Main Scenario